New York State Route 55: Tuthilltown to the Mid-Hudson Bridge

 The routes soon cross back into the town of Plattekill, passing multiple residences along an eastward stretch near the Pancake Hollow Brook.
 At the junction with Jenkins Lane, the routes make a dart to the northeast and east, reaching a junction with CR 15 (Tuckers Corners Road).
 Crossing past several ponds, CR 15 forks off again at the junction with Pancake Hollow Road before US 44 and NY 55 reach the hamlet of Baileys Gap.
 Just east of Baileys Gap, US 44 and NY 55 cross into the town of Marlborough, reaching a junction with Baileys Gap Road, where they cross back into the town of Lloyd and gain the name Vineyard Avenue.
 A short distance later, the routes a small residential area and cross a junction with CR 11, which forks off again a short distance later.

 US 44 and NY 55 continue north along Vineyard Avenue, passing The Highland Cemetery and entering the hamlet of Highland.
 Crossing through the commercial center of Highland, the routes cross a junction with CR 12 (Vineyard Avenue).
 At this junction, US 44 and NY 55 turn south and connect to a junction with US 9W.
-US 9W, US 44 and NY 55 continue south for a distance concurrent together, passing a junction with Haviland Avenue, which connects to the Poughkeepsie Bridge before reaching an interchange, where US 44 and NY 55 turn east and reach the on-ramps to the Mid-Hudson Bridge.
-Crossing through the toll barrier, bending southward as it reaches the bridge span, crossing over the CSX West Shore Railroad.
+US 9W, US 44 and NY 55 continue south for a distance concurrent together, passing a junction with Haviland Avenue, which connects to the Walkway over the Hudson before reaching an interchange, where US 44 and NY 55 turn east and become a four-lane freeway.
+Crossing under a toll gantry, they bend southward before becoming a three-lane undivided road, as they reach the span of the Mid-Hudson Bridge, crossing over the CSX West Shore Railroad.